 - Is a non-U.S. citizen spouse or partner eligible to apply for a PDF?

 - My direct-hire U.S. government employee spouse has just been accepted to the May A-100 class.
 We won’t know where we are going until October.
 Am I eligible to apply for a PDF in case our assignment is overseas?

-- My husband is being posted to the U.S. Mission to the United Nations.
+- My spouse is being posted to the U.S. Mission to the United Nations.
 Would this be considered an overseas assignment, and as such, would I be eligible to apply for a PDF?

 - I am a U.S. government contractor at the U.S. Embassy.
-Is my wife eligible to apply for a PDF to finish her degree?
+Is my spouse eligible to apply for a PDF to finish a degree?